 Circling back to the topic, let’s see how the map of the USA looks when we talk about cannabis legalization.

 Till this moment we were only talking about the US.
 Let’s also have a look at other major geographies across the world that are/could be the potential markets for the marijuana industry.

 Marijuana Legalization Around the World

 Talking of potential markets how can we forget Europe?
 European countries don’t seem to be very much in favor of marijuana legalization.

 However, this number of 59% has gradually declined to 53 % over the period.
-This might be the reason that one of the largest Canadian cannabis company, Canopy Growth, is trying to gain an early mover advantage in Germany by the acquisition of licensed distributor, MedCann GmbH.
+This might be the reason that one of the largest Canadian cannabis companies, Canopy Growth, is trying to gain an early mover advantage in Germany by the acquisition of a licensed distributor, MedCann GmbH.

 “Germany has begun a process of enabling medical access to cannabis and through a policy that recognized Canopy as the first legal supply source from North America”